Chokyotager/La-Cosa-Nostra/README.md

 `expanded-primrose-c9++` - a further expanded C9++ setup but for 21 players

+`knight-errant` - an 18 player blind setup that is generated through a knight move.

+`2d3` - a 9 player beginner setup as seen on Mafiascum.

+`plaguetools` - a utility expansion pack for the plaguebearer

+`compmeme` - memes for your computer needs, sorry Silicon Valley!

 Simply go to `/configs/playing.json` and add your expansion pack as a list like such to load it:
 ```js
 {